navidrome/website/README.md

    npm install
    ```

-You'll need to install [Hugo](https://gohugo.io/) 0.107.0 or newer

-Note: For Windows users, you need to be sure to install the extended edition of Hugo.
+> NOTE: For Windows users, you need to be sure to install the extended edition of Hugo.

-This can be done via `choco install hugo-extended`
+> This can be done via `choco install hugo-extended`

 ## Running the website locally